-The STA Award in Teaching Swimming is tutor assessed through the completion of a risk assessment, schemes of work, lesson plans, lesson evaluation forms and practical teaching.

-In addition to this there is a final end course theory multiple-choice question assessment paper and an external assessment of practical teaching.
+The STA Award in Teaching Swimming is tutor assessed through the completion of worksheets, schemes of work, lesson plans, lesson evaluation forms and practical teaching.
+In addition to this, there is an external assessment of a 30-minute practical lesson on the final day of the course.